 - Bake for 15-20 minutes, or until the edges becomes golden brown.
 The top might be still bubbly and white and that is OK.
 It will harden later.

-- Remove the cookies from the baking sheet and place it onto drying rack and let dry for 12 hours.
+- Remove the cookies from the baking sheet and place it onto the baking rack and let dry for 12 hours.